Republic of Austria vs Italian Republic

 Which country has an easier skilled-migration route, Republic of Austria or Italian Republic?+

-Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) is the dominant skilled route; Italian Republic’s EU Blue Card (Carta Blu UE) is the dominant skilled route.
+Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) requires a salary of at least No fixed published floor; Italian Republic’s EU Blue Card (Carta Blu UE) requires No fixed published floor.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Republic of Austria or Italian Republic have more visa routes without an employer sponsor?+